adrien-perello/MFA/README.md

   - e.g. `01_intro/code/week_1_assignment.ipynb` or `01_intro/code`
 - Click on "Launch"

-> **Note**:
+> **Notes**:
-> Notice that all the information you need to fill is contained in the original URL you copied
+> - Notice that all the information you need to fill is contained in the original URL you copied
-> The more specific you are about the folder/file you want to load, the faster it will be to launch Binder (building a Docker image can be slow)
+> - The more specific you are about the folder/file you want to load, the faster it will be to launch Binder (building a Docker image can be slow)

 ![mybinder](./img/mybinder.png)